 Oxford English Language Teachers' Academy Masterclass

-Welcome to the Oxford English Language Teachers' Academy Masterclass 2019 offering a first class professional development experience for English Language teachers of primary and teenage/young adult learners.
-This one-week programme is taught by a team of highly-experienced international trainers and aims to give you an exhilarating and enriching study experience in one of Oxford's oldest colleges.
+Welcome to the Oxford English Language Teachers' Academy Masterclass 2019 offering a first class professional development experience for English Language teachers of primary and teenage learners.
+This one-week programme aims to give you an exhilarating and enriching study experience in one of Oxford's oldest colleges.
 It is designed for teachers whose students do not speak English as their first language.

 The Oxford English Language Teachers' Academy is a collaboration between two of the University of Oxford’s largest departments; the Department for Continuing Education and Oxford University Press.
 We offer many different OTA courses throughout the year all over the world and more than 2,000 English language teachers have now benefited from these unique and stimulating programmes.